 Don’t Stop Believin’ – Journey

 It may seem out of place based on the other songs that I’ve chosen and my obvious adoration of all things hip-hop, but this song has a great story and message.
-It’s old, but I heard it for the first time in 2019 and got hooked.
+I heard it for the first time in 2019 and got hooked.
 It stands out in my mind because I associate it with Rock of Ages, so it always reminds me of the movie’s plot.
 If you watch it, you’ll see what I mean.
 It’s not a cinematic masterpiece by any means, but who doesn’t love a good story about people chasing their dreams?

 When It’s Time to Get Crazy